garima-mahato/MaskDepthGenerator/README.md

 I used RMSE to evaluate depth prediction which turned out to be 0.18 and mean IoU for mask prediction which turned out to be around 0.2.

-This low value is dues to abnormal weightage of losses and the model needs more training.
+This low value is due to abnormal weightage of losses and the model needs more training.

+## Challenges faced

+1) Time constraint of colab

+2) Large size of data.

+## Challenges overcomed to some level

+1) Data was read as bytes rather than extracting since extracting files exploded RAM.
+Resizing images to smaller size helped in reducing image size.
+For original size, data splitting and training helped.

+2) For overcoming time constraint in colab, created million of accounts :p.
+Switching between runtime type.
+This did not help much.

+## Lessons learnt

+1) Using data which was read as bytes impacts efficiency of increasing batch size and number of workers.
+For 64 batch size and 128 batch size, it took nearly the same time for single epoch training.
+With 128 batch size, I was able to handle all data for training for 80x80 image size.
+For 160x160 image size, I was able to handle only 70% of data with batch size of 64 during training.

+2) Even though the images used as background were quite simple but the complexity of foreground increased model complexity.